-1. Completion of all course work required for the major.

-- 2. No more than two courses may be counted toward the major with a passing grade lower than "C." A course can not be repeated more than twice. - 3.
-Completion of a minimum 15 credit hours of 300/400-level courses from the Department of Business Administration at WSU.

-4. None of the courses required for a major, minor, option or any of the concentrations may be taken on a P/NC basis.

-5. Meet all WSU graduation requirements.
+- 1. Completion of all course work required for the major. - 2.
+No more than two courses may be counted toward the major with a passing grade lower than "C." A course can not berepeated more than twice. - Completion of a minimum 15 credit hours of 300/400-level courses from the Department of Business Administration at WSU. - 4.
+None of the courses required for a major, minor, option or any of the concentrations may be taken on a P/NC basis. - 5.
+Completion of a minimum of 50% of the business courses in the major from WSU. - 6.
+Sixty-four non-business credits are required for all majors in the Department.
+The mathematics, statistics (six semester credits maximum) and economics (nine semester credits maximum) required for the department majors can be counted toward the 64 non-business credits. - 7.
+Meet all WSU graduation requirements.